Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Introduction

-In this work, we focus on the case of the LISA mission and on the~$\mrm{mHz}$ range of the GW spectrum.
-We have made this choice because it is certain that resolving the LISA noise budget will be a challenging task~(e.g. see \cite{PhysRevD.107.063004, karnesis21} and references therein).
-In addition, for the case of ground-based detectors, dedicated experiments can be performed on-site with the aim of calibrating the relevant noise models with high accuracy~\cite{Abbott_2020_det}, a practice which is inaccessible in space.
+In this work, we focus on the case of the LISA mission and the~$\mrm{mHz}$ range of the GW spectrum.
+We have made this choice because it is certain that resolving the LISA noise budget will be a challenging task~(e.g., see \cite{PhysRevD.107.063004, karnesis21} and references therein).
+In addition, for the case of ground-based detectors, dedicated experiments can be performed on-site to calibrate the relevant noise models with high accuracy~\cite{Abbott_2020_det}.
+This practice is inaccessible in space.

-LISA is currently in the development stage and is expected to start collecting data after the mid 2030's.
-This means that we currently do not have sufficient prior information on the statistical properties of the possible outliers of the LISA noise.
-However, we can extrapolate from the LISA Pathfinder (LPF) mission data, and the various noise non-stationarities that were already observed.
-A prime example is the reduction of the differential acceleration noise levels around the~$\mrm{mHz}$ regime, due to the constantly varying vacuum conditions inside the test-masses caging, throughout the duration of the mission~\cite{Armano:2018ucz, Armano:2018kix}.
-A similar effect is expected by the astrophysical foreground signal generated by the Ultra Compact Binaries (UCBs) in the vicinity of our Galaxy~\cite{Amaro2017,PhysRevD.107.063004,karnesis21,georgousi22,korol22}.
-This confusion signal will have cyclo-stationary properties, due to the orbit of the LISA constellation facing in-and-out of the Galactic center, where the majority of these objects are located.
+LISA is currently in development and is expected to start collecting data after the mid-2020s.
+This means we currently do not have sufficient prior information {about} the possible outliers of the LISA noise.
+However, we can extrapolate from the LISA Pathfinder (LPF) {mission data~\cite{Armano:2018kix, Armano:2016bkm, 2018PhRvD..98j2005A}}. {{During the LPF mission, the differential acceleration noise level between $1$ and $100$~$\mrm{mHz}$ was measured to be constantly reducing with time} due to the constantly varying vacuum conditions inside the test-masses caging, throughout the duration of the mission~\cite{Armano:2018ucz, Armano:2018kix}. {{ Such an effect is also expected in the LISA noise data.
+Another example of a non-stationary stochastic GW signal in the LISA band will be generated by the ensemble signal} of the Ultra Compact Binaries (UCBs) in the vicinity of our Galaxy~\cite{Amaro2017,PhysRevD.107.063004,karnesis21,georgousi22,korol22}.
+This confusion signal will have cyclo-stationary properties due to the orbit of the LISA constellation facing in and out of the Galactic center, where most of these objects are located.
 More details for this type of signal are mentioned in Section~\ref{sec:gws}.
 Besides the UCBs, we also expect to detect stochastic signals originating from other types of astrophysical sources~\cite{Babak:2023lro, Pozzoli:2023kxy}.